Last Updated on

 Most people are not aware that there is such a thing as a No Income Verification Home Loan.
-They associate getting a mortgage with lining up several months worth of pay stubs and bank statements in addition to putting together a down payment and maintaining a high credit score.
+They associate getting a mortgage with lining up employment letters, most recent pay stubs, tax verification documents and several months’ worth of bank statements in addition to putting together a down payment and maintaining a high credit score.
 After all, banks want to know whether there borrowers can make their loan payments over the life of the mortgage.

 However, there are a lot of people who have a significant down payment saved up in the bank and have a nice monthly income, more than enough to afford the monthly payments on a mortgage.
 However, with no income verification on a monthly basis through a third party getting a home loan is tough.
 Maybe they are self-employed, and their monthly income varies significantly as a result.
 When their businesses are doing well, they have a windfall coming in during those months, but things can get a little lean during months in which business slows down (but business costs remain at a constant level).
 This group of people includes successful doctors and dentists; it also includes people who are sales associates paid on commission or who have other issues verifying income for a home loan.